facebookarchive/presto-odbc/connection-parameters.md

 Connection Parameter  | Description
 ------------- | -------------
-Endpoint | host:port of the server you would like to connect to PrestoCatalog | Presto Catalog
+Endpoint (required) | host:port of the server you would like to connect to PrestoCatalog (required) | Presto Catalog
 PrestoSchema | Presto Schema
-Username | No effect
+Username | Sets the Presto user
-Password | No effect
+ProxyEndpoint | host:port of your socks5 proxy machine

 A connection parameter string is a string of the form `key=value;key=value` up to any number of key/value pairs.
 Leading/trailing semicolons are optional.